daftspunk/pond/DEVNOTES.md

 ## 2017-08-21

 Created a target-server-dev-enviroment Vagrant environment for emulating working with a cloud target server locally.
 This environment will also be used to run unit tests in the PHP deployer project.

+## 2017-08-22

+Updated Scotch box in target-server-dev-enviroment to v.3, because it supports PHP 7.
+Scaffolding the unit testing environment.
+BTW, this Vagrant environment contains good examples of integrating custom shell scripts into the Vagrant provisioning process: https://github.com/rlerdorf/php7dev